2/6/2026

 Co-Chief Executive Officer

+Do we know?
 Based on what we know, there are other solutions out there.
 However, as far as we know, no solution is as what we call frictionless.
 Of course, our solution is not 100% frictionless, but in comparison to what other people are developing, we have the least friction in our experience with consumers using the technology or the product.
-So that we have a strong confidence here.
+So that we have a strong confidence in.
 And other key advantages, Pablo, include because we are using blockchain technology, we don't actually transmit detailed consumer personal information through the internet.
-Instead, we are just sending tokens. tokens back and forth between us and the backend identity verification providers such as Clear or ID.me or Encode and so on.
-So because the communication is through tokens only, there is no chance that consumers information would be stolen by hackers.
+Instead, we are just sending tokens back and forth between us and the backend identity verification providers, such as Clear or IBM or ENCODE and so on.
+So because the communication is through tokens only, there is no chance that consumers' information would be stolen by hackers.
 So that's another key advantage.
 As far as we know, all other solutions actually transmit consumer private information.
-So we all know, no matter how well protected the network, the system are, there is always risk to be hacked and to get the information stolen.
+So we all know no matter how well protected the network, the system are, there is always risk to be hacked and to get the information stolen.
 So that's another advantage.
-Third one, based on what we know of other products out there.
-For example, the initial identity verification process for all solutions, it would take just over one minute.
-And for other solutions, it would take anywhere between 5 and 12 minutes.
-We all know consumers cannot bear that.
+The third one, based on what we know of other products out there, For example, the initial identity verification process for our solution, it would take just over one minute.
+And for other solutions, it would take anywhere between five and 12 minutes.
+So we all know consumers cannot bear that.
 So that's why all the brands are mindful of the impact this age-gating solution would have on consumer ease of use side.
 So from that point of view, we know we stand out.
-This is partially Pablo, because all technology transmit only tokens. and it's a low bandwidth requirement and so on.
-And plus, the whole process is simpler than what other solutions would require.
+This is partially Pablo because all technology transmit only token, and it's a low bandwidth requirement and so on, and plus the whole process. is simpler than what other solutions would require.
 For example, some solutions would even require the consumer to type in their social security number online to get verification.
-That's just, let's call it, and scalable.
+That's just, let's call it unscalable.
 Not too many consumers would give up their social security number for that.
-So I hope I answered the question.
+I hope I answered your question.
 Of course, there are other, yeah.

 speaker